pars-linux/web/web/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 #.
 Is the bug product and component right?

-    * To take technical assistance please see `Correct Component <http://developer.pardus.org.tr/guides/bugtracking/correct_component.html>`_.
+    * To take technical assistance please see :ref:`correct-component`.
     * If the bug component is assigned to wrong, it should be changed.
     * In some cases, it is not possible to find correct component, until the source code is examined.
 In such a situation, you can take help from assigned developer.

 #.
 Has the bug a duplicate?

-    * If so, the less informed bug resolution should be set as "RESOLVED/DUPLICATE" with bug number of the most detailed report and `related stock response <http://developer.pardus.org.tr/guides/bugtracking/stock_responses.html##duplicate-bugs>`_ is gived as a comment.
+    * If so, the less informed bug resolution should be set as "RESOLVED/DUPLICATE" with bug number of the most detailed report and `related stock response <http://developer.pardus.org.tr/guides/bugtracking/stock_responses.html#duplicate-bugs>`_ is gived as a comment.
     * If it is not clear that a bug is a duplicate of another bug, please politeliy convince reporter with your comment.
-    * For additional help: `Finding Duplicates <http://developer.pardus.org.tr/guides/bugtracking/finding_duplicates.html>`_.
+    * For additional help: :ref:`finding-duplicates`.
     * Also:
           * Observe `Most frequently reported bugs <http://bugs.pardus.org.tr/duplicates.cgi>`_.
           * Analyse the bugs assigned same component.